ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <li> Number of critic and user reviews on Metacritic </li>
 </ul>

-Because these numbers can vary wildly between indie darlings and AAA blockbusters, we applied a logarithmic transformation to scale them more evenly.
+Because these numbers can vary wildly between indie successes and AAA blockbusters, we applied a logarithmic transformation to scale them more evenly.
 Then, we used ***Principal Component Analysis (PCA)*** to synthesize these features into a single, unified score (which is then normalized between 0 and 1).
 This score doesn’t just tell us how many people bought a game.
 It reflects how visible, discussed, and socially present a game is in the gaming ecosystem.

 <figure>
   <div class = "general_chartClass">